byomkesh99/terraform-beginner/README.md

         ------------------------------------------------------------------------

-Note: You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.

-Running "terraform plan" will show you what going to be apply in your infrastructure, the only change to be apply when ever you do some changes.
-But always run "terraform apply -out terraform.out" which basically re-directing the output.
-This is recommanded and help you know the changes.

-If you do only "terraform apply" i.e. shortcut then this will do "terraform plan -out file; terraform apply file; rm file".
-You will not going to know the the type of changes happened and the changes you apply recently.

-If you do only "terraform apply" i.e. use this shortcut then it will apply like "terraform plan -out file; terraform apply file; rm file".
-You will not going to know the the type of changes you apply or last hostory of changes.
+If you do only "terraform apply" i.e. apply shortcut then this will do "terraform plan -out file; terraform apply file; rm file".
+You will not going to know the the type of changes you did in a recent change.

+So always do "terraform init; terraform plan -out out.terraform; terraform apply out.terraform"

 *** DO NOT *** Apply "terraform destroy" directly in the Production, it will destroy/terminate all the resources in your Infrastructure.